shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/ad-tags.md

 ---
-title: Industry Reference - Ad Tags
+title: Ad Tags
 description: In this article, learn about Ad tags and how does an ad tag work with detailed set of examples. ms.date: 10/28/2023 ms.custom: industry-reference
 ---

-# Industry Reference - Ad tags
+# Ad tags

 Ad tags are used for many purposes in display advertising: